Flat roof: Construction methods

 Any sheet of material used to cover a flat or low-pitched roof is usually known as a membrane and the primary purpose of these membranes is to waterproof the roof area.
 Materials that cover flat roofs typically allow the water to run off from a slight inclination or camber into a gutter system.
 Water from some flat roofs such as on garden sheds sometimes flows freely off the edge of a roof, though gutter systems are of advantage in keeping both walls and foundations dry.
 Gutters on smaller roofs often lead water directly onto the ground, or better, into a specially made soakaway.
 Gutters on larger roofs usually lead water into the rainwater drainage system of any built up area.
 Occasionally, however, flat roofs are designed to collect water in a pool, usually for aesthetic purposes, or for rainwater buffering.

-Traditionally most flat roofs in the western world make use of tar or asphalt more usually felt paper applied over roof decking to keep a building watertight.
+Traditionally most flat roofs in the western world make use of felt paper applied over roof decking to keep a building watertight.
 The felt paper is in turn covered with a flood coat of bitumen (asphalt or tar) and then gravel to keep the sun's heat, ultraviolet light and weather off it and helps protect it from cracking or blistering and degradation.
-Roof decking is usually of plywood, chipboard or oriented strand board (OSB, also known as Sterling board) of around 18 mm thickness, steel or concrete.
+Roof decking is usually of plywood, chipboard or oriented strand board (OSB, also known as Sterling board) of around 18mm thickness, steel or concrete.
 The mopping of bitumen is applied in two or more coats (usually three or four) as a hot liquid, heated in a kettle.
 A flooded coat of bitumen is applied over the felts and gravel is embedded in the hot bitumen.

-A main reason for failure of these traditional roofs is ignorance or lack of maintenance where people or events cause the gravel to be moved or removed from the roof membrane, commonly called a built-up roof, thus exposing it to weather and sun.
-Cracking and blistering occurs and eventually water gets in.
+A main reason for failure of these traditional roofs is ignorance or lack of maintenance.
+The gravel coating protects the tar underneath from breaking down under UV rays from the sun.
+The gravel can shift from wind, heavy rainfall, or people walking on the roof.
+This exposes the tar to weather and sun.
+UV rays lead to material failures such as cracking and blistering, and eventually water gets in.

 Roofing felts are usually a 'paper' or fiber material impregnated in bitumen.
 As gravel cannot protect tarpaper surfaces where they rise vertically from the roof such as on parapet walls or upstands, the felts are usually coated with bitumen and protected by sheet metal flashings called gravel stops.
 The gravel stop terminates the roofing, preventing water from running underneath the roofing and preventing the gravel surfacing from washing off in heavy rains.
 In some microclimates or shaded areas felt roofs can last well in relation to the cost of materials purchase and cost of laying them.
 The cost of membranes such as EPDM rubber has come down over recent years.